joeinnes/url-shortener/README.md

 To use yourself, add files in the 'links' directory with the name of the short link (eg: "test" will become <your_url_here>/test

 Configure GH Pages to use 'main' and you are done.
-You probably want to change the 404.html page to use your name though, rather than mine).

 ## How does this work?